genea-workshop/leaderboard/_pages/details.md

 </figure>

 <h3>Motion specificity to speech</h3>
 The second evaluation task will measure whether the outputs of the gesture-generation system are <i>somehow related</i> to the speech input.
-As shown in the GENEA 2020 challenge report, a naive evaluation question
+As discussed in the <a href="https://dl.acm.org/doi/10.1145/3656374">GENEA challenge 2022 paper</a>, a naive evaluation of this question – e.g., directly asking evaluators to choose which of two systems generated movements that are more appropriate for the speech – has significant risk of confounding with other factors such as motion quality.

 Therefore, we will use a mismatching procedure based on the [GENEA Challenges](https://arxiv.org/abs/2308.12646).
+In a nutshell, our approach will be to show two clips from the same system, one with correctly paired speech and motion, and the other with independent, intentionally misaligned motion and speech signals.
+Evaluators then will be tasked with indicating which of the two videos has better connection between speech and motion.

-In a nutshell, our approach will be to test whether evaluators can identify which of two speech clips was used to generate the motion.
-This is also a pairwise comparison, but unlike the motion quality assessment, it will be performed for each system independently.
+This is also a pairwise comparison, but unlike the motion quality assessment, it can be performed for each system independently, therefore it avoids the confounding factor of motion quality.

 <h3>Future evaluations</h3>
 After the leaderboard becomes established, we will include new evaluation tasks based on what datasets become available, and what challenges become more important in the field.
 Some possibilities are to evaluate facial expressions, emotion expressivity, motion specificity to the meaning of the speech, and so on.
 (See our <a href="/leaderboard/position_paper">position paper for more details.)

+<h1 style="color: #3979c0">Tooling</h1>
-<h2 style="color: #3979c0">Standardised visualisation</h2>
+<h2>Standardised visualisation</h2>
 Visualisation is one of the most important design choices for perceptual user studies that evaluate motion synthesis.

-Currently, almost every gesture-generation paper uses a different character model and 3D scene configuration.
-This can greatly influence the evaluation results.
+Currently, almost every gesture-generation paper uses a different character model and 3D scene configuration due to difficulties of using animation software, as well as the lack of shared 3D assets.
+Because character appearence and other environmental factors can have a subtle but important effect on the evaluation, this means that human evaluation results are largely incomparable to each other.

-We are developing an open-source automated Unreal Engine pipeline for rendering videos for the user study, which will be shared with the community when the leaderboard gets published.
+We are developing an open-source automated pipeline for rendering videos for our user studies, based on popular animation software (e.g., Blender), which will be shared with the community after we release the leaderboard.

 <figure style="text-align: center; margin-bottom: 2em;">
 <img src="./assets/img/render_snapshot.png" width="50%"/>